 CLEVELAND – Electricity filled the room as each state announced their delegate choices for President of the United States.
 The camera panned across the screen, and it was time for New Mexico’s choice of who they selected as President.
 At the microphone stood Governor Susana Martinez, with a young Republican from Santa Fe County; Sam LeDoux.
 Martinez’s presence at the convention was surprising, since, in recent months, she has had a quite public feud with Donald Trump, the man who swept every delegate from her state.
 At a recent rally in Albuquerque, Trump said Martinez “…is not doing the job.”
 The fact that she was present is surprising because prominent opponents of Trump refused to attend such as John Kasich, former presidential candidate and current Governor of Ohio.

 Martinez showed up smiling as she introduced Mr. LeDoux to proclaim the formality of who New Mexico’s choice of president was.
-The party elite of New Mexico, including former candidate for U.S Senate, Allen Weh and his daughter Debbie Maestas, state chair stood behind them.
+The party’s officials, including former candidate for U.S Senate, Allen Weh and his daughter Debbie Maestas, state chair stood behind them.
 The governor apparently could not stomach announcing her defeat, as she stood by to listen as Trump was formally announced as the victor by the delegate of her choice.

 The example that Martinez, a known Trump opposer has chosen a young Republican, who just recently has forced himself to endorse Trump for political purposes at a convention, speaks volumes of what the Republican Party in New Mexico has finally come down to.
 The political points earned by making it on TV are good for publicity, but the ethics regarding how it played out are shady.
 According to The Washington Post, Susana Martinez “made clear Tuesday she’s at least not harboring any grudges against her party’s presidential nominee.”
 If a governor who has adamantly opposed Trump is still standing by and neither endorsing nor condemning Trump by this late date, the prospects of a clear answer from the governor are few and far between.